PHIL 331: Philosophy, Science and Religion (Dr. Vailati) Spring 2012

 Grant, "Science and Theology in the Middle Ages" (G, 49-75).

-The Abrahamic stories of creation, science, and philosophy: readings: Genesis I-II (this is Young’s literal translation); the same (but in traditional version) with hostile but reasonable thought provoking marginal comments.
+The Abrahamic stories of creation, science, and philosophy: readings: Genesis I-II (this is Young’s literal translation); the same (but in traditional version) with hostile, but reasonable, marginal comments.

 Philosophy and science impinging on religion: St. Thomas on the eternity of the world.
 Readings: Selection from the Summa: download; Aquinas on what’s essential and what’s incidental to faith (handout)